The 15 Day Rule of DWI Charges

 In this instance, ALR refers to Administrative License Revocation.

 Should you fail to request a hearing with these 15 days, your driver’s license will automatically be suspended.

 An ALR hearing is extremely technical and can be difficult to navigate.
 That’s why you need to contact a DUI and DWI lawyer immediately after your arrest.
 With over 20 years of experience, our Houston DWI defense attorneys help clients prepare for ALR hearings to protect and maintain their driving privileges.

 What is an ALR Hearing?

-As mentioned above, ALR refers to Administrative License Revocation, and an ALR hearing will determine whether you are able to keep your license after a DUI charge.
+As mentioned above, ALR refers to Administrative License Revocation.
+An ALR hearing determines whether you keep your license after a charge of driving while intoxicated.
 However, ALR hearings are not conducted as general criminal proceedings.

 First Time DWI Charges

 Even for first-time offenders charged with a DWI, the courts take these charges very seriously.
 You may receive a stiff penalty that has a lasting impact on your life regardless of your record.

 A dedicated DWI defense attorney helps you resolve this situation in your favor, fighting for the best possible outcome.